President (2017 - 2018)

 Professor Daryl O'Connor CPsychol AFBPsS is a Professor of Psychology and Senior Lecturer at the School of Psychology, University of Leeds, where he heads both the Health and Social Psychology Research Group and the Laboratory for Stress and Health Research (STARlab).

-During this time he has served as Chair-elect, Chair, and Deputy Chair of the Division of Health Psychology Committee, as well as Chair-elect, as well as a member of the BPS Psychobiology Section Committee (serving as Chair from 2004-2006), and has been an elected member of the Research Board since 2004, where he recently served two terms as Deputy Chair.
+During this time he has served as Chair-elect, Chair, and Deputy Chair of the Division of Health Psychology Committee, as well as a member of the BPS Psychobiology Section Committee (serving as Chair from 2004-2006), and has been an elected member of the Research Board since 2004 (including two terms as Deputy Chair).

 Daryl has also acted as an Expert Advisor to the WHO's Department of Reproductive Health & Research and has been asked to advise upon research strategy at the National Institute of Aging and National Institutes of Health in the United States.
-In 2011 he was elected a Fellow by the Academy of Social Sciences (FAcSS) in recognition of his significant contribution to the Social Sciences, and in 2014 he was elected a Fellow of the Royal Society of Arts (FRSA).
+In 2011 he was elected a Fellow by the Academy of Social Sciences (FAcSS), and in 2014 he was elected a Fellow of the Royal Society of Arts (FRSA).
+He is currently the Board Representative on the European Federation of Psychology Associations (EFPA) Board of Scientific Affairs.

 Chair Membership and Standards Board (2015-2018)